This policy applies to information we collect about:

 - For more information on which cookies we use and how we use them, see our Cookies Policy.

-- We use PowWow Creative Ltd to host some parts of our website and to help us maintain it.
-You can find our more about them at www.powwowcreative.co.uk.
+- We use Alchemy Interactive Ltd to support some parts of our website and to help us maintain it.
+You can find out more about them at https://www.alchemyinteractive.co.uk/.
+Our website platform is hosted by Catalyst2 Services Ltd. You can find out more about them at https://www.catalyst2.com/

 - We use the RELX Group (relx.com) to provide us with due diligence data which helps with client on-boarding and some of the research that we do.

-- Cordery has a presence on social media including on Twitter and LinkedIn.
-You can visit these sites for details of their privacy policies.
+- Cordery has a presence on social media including on “X” (formerly Twitter) and LinkedIn.
+You can visit these sites for details of their privacy policies at https://twitter.com/en/privacy & https://www.linkedin.com/legal/privacy-policy.
 The news section of our website has buttons which allow you to share our content on social media.
 Again, do read their privacy policies to see what that sharing includes.

 How we protect your information